calinrada/PhalconUserPlugin/README.md

 ### <a id="known-issues"></a>Known issues

 - Twitter does not provide us the email.
 We are generating a random email for the user.
 It is your choice how you handle this
+- Facebook lib has no php8 support so it has been removed, login with facebook has been deleted
+- Phalcon/incubator has no phalcon5 support, so there will be workarounds

 ### <a id="examples"></a>Examples